Navigating The Power Supply Component Shortage

-The electronic components industry has seen increasing lead times and component shortages in recent years, which have forced engineers to start planning earlier to complete their work.
+The electronic power component industry has seen increasing lead times and power supply shortages in recent years, which have forced engineers to start planning earlier to complete their work.

 Some components are now associated with high allocation risk, meaning they are likely to be allocated.
 Allocated inventory is inventory which is in storage, but is not available because it has been reserved for a specific purpose.
 Existing orders take up all of the available components so new orders cannot be fulfilled quickly.
 Parts that have excessively long lead times are, in effect, allocated.

 The Rapid Growth of the Electronics Component Market

 How much has the market grown to cause these impacts?
 From 2014 to 2018, the global total available market for electronic components increased from $303 billion to $363 billion in U.S. dollars.
 The global electronics industry from 2016 to 2018 grew by an estimated four percent in 2017 and is expected to grow another four percent this year.
 A recent report forecasts that the electronic components industry will have a compound annual growth rate of five percent over the next five years.

 At the same time, the industry has experienced expanding lead times for many types of components.
 The lead on some parts has reached a year, while in other cases it has stretched out even further, to as long as 90 weeks.